 Scholars such as Derek Alderman, Paul Kingsbury and Owen Dwyer how King’s work can be applied in today’s context.
 They argue that calling attention to the civil rights movement, can “change the way students understand themselves in relation to the larger project of civil rights.”
 And in understanding the civil rights movement, students and the broader public can see its contemporary significance.

 King focused on the role of love as key to building healthy communities and the ways in which love can and should be at the center of our social interactions.

-King’s final book, “Where Do We Go From Here: Chaos or Community?,” published in the year before his assassination, provides us with his most expansive vision of an inclusive, diverse and economically equitable U.S. nation.
+King’s final book, “Where Do We Go From Here: Chaos or Community?” published in the year before his assassination, provides his most expansive vision of an inclusive, diverse and economically equitable U.S. nation.
 For King, love is a key part of creating communities that work for everyone and not just the few at the expense of the many.

 Love was not a mushy or easily dismissed emotion, but was central to the kind of community he envisioned.
 King made distinctions between three forms of love which are key to the human experience: “eros,” “philia” and most importantly “agape.”

 For King, eros is a form of love that is most closely associated with desire, while philia is often the love that is experienced between very good friends or family.
 These visions are different from agape.